mserajnik/vmangos-deploy/README.md

   [`./config`](config), everything else that is shared between the server and your host system lives inside [`./storage`](storage)

-The Docker images are automatically built every daily (unless there have been no new commits to VMaNGOS).
+The Docker images are automatically built every day (unless there have been no new commits to VMaNGOS).

 ## Table of contents